Creating a Distinctive Brand with Visual Connections

 Also, you need to keep the style of the photos consistent.
 In other words, perhaps you like images that appear drawn or computer-created versus actual photography.
 That’s great, but don’t mix them.

 For example, imagine your service listing on your website, don’t use a photo next to one service and a drawn element next to another.
 It is distracting and hard for your patients to develop an intuitive understanding of your messaging.

 Photos themselves are also something you need to consider.
 What do you want them to convey?
 Are they artsy – a stylized photo of the spine?
 Or, are they practical – demonstrating how patients move after treatment?

 There is no doubt that it’s tough to not choose a photo that you simply like, but it needs to tie back to your messaging and the overall look of your practice.

 In the end, distinctive branding creates an emotional connection between your practice and your patients.
-They should feel confident and secure in the knowledge that their D.C. is their partner in health.
+They should feel confident and secure in the knowledge that you are their partner in health.